Can Air Conditioners Produce Carbon Monoxide?

 June 6th, 2019 by cverdone

 With summer right around the corner, soon it’ll be time to turn on the AC, kick back and relax.
-Before you turn off your HVAC and brace for another hot summer, we’re here to help you deal with some of the most common indoor air quality concerns that occur during the summer: carbon monoxide.
+Don’t turn off your HVAC and brace for another hot summer alone.
+We’re here to help you with the most common indoor air quality concern of the summer: carbon monoxide.

 Reduced Air Quality

-While coming home to a cool home is a welcome reprieve from the heat, staying indoors all summer long may be detrimental to your overall health.
+Coming home to a cool home is a welcome feeling from the heat.
+Staying indoors all summer long may harm your health.

-According to the EPA, outdoor air quality is almost always better when compared to indoor air quality, regardless of where you reside.
+According to the EPA, outdoor air quality is almost always better than indoor air quality.
+This is regardless of where you live.
 Even if you install a brand-new HVAC system, recycled air is not as healthy as the air outdoors.
-Humidity levels can make going outside unbearable; and for those who suffer with respiratory illness, even life-threatening.
+Humidity levels can make going outside unbearable.
+For those who have respiratory illness, it can even life-threatening.

-However, the main cause of AC carbon monoxide poisoning and other illnesses related to is usually related to a malfunctioning unit.
-This is why you should always have your unit inspected by a HVAC professional prior to turning it on for the first time.
+The cause of carbon monoxide poisoning is often related to a malfunctioning unit.
+This is why you should have your unit inspected by a HVAC professional before you turn it on for the first time.

 Causes of Poor Indoor Air Quality

 Even the cleanest of homes can have poor air quality.
 In fact, poor air quality usually has nothing to do with the cleanliness of your home.
-While it’s true pet dander can clog air filters, subpar air quality usually comes from a variety of different factors, which include:
+Pet dander can clog air filters.
+Subpar air quality usually comes from a variety of different factors.